cokelaer/damona/doc/userguide.rst

     fastqc

 .. note:: using the activate command above, your PATH has been changed in your current shell.
-If you open a new shlle, you will need to activate the environment again.
+If you open a new shell, you will need to activate the environment again.

 To install an image/binary, you can also use an external registry (see developer